TanviGadage/DataAnalysisProjectSQL/README.md

 10. What are the differences in ordering habits of different customer profiles?
 # Data
 Datasets used for this project:

-Customers
+01. Customers
-Orders
+02. Orders
-Orders_Product_Prior
+03. Orders_Products_Prior
-Products
+04. Products
-Departments
+05. Departments